 Shopping For A Piano

 The Piano Outlet has been in business for more than thirty years and is the largest piano showroom in Ventura County.
-Owner Bob Auletta (learn more about Bob here) started in 1979, with Strings, Etc., a well-known education program, which became a venue for teaching as many as 2,200 students each week by the mid-1980’s.
-Soon, a music store in Hollywood with the same name, selling pianos and other string instruments and accessories, restoring pianos, and offering not only music lessons but recitals, became a natural extension of the teaching aspect.
+Owner Bob Auletta (learn more about Bob here) started the business in 1979, with Strings, Etc., a well-known education program, which became a venue for teaching as many as 2,200 students each week by the mid-1980’s.
+Soon, he opened a music store in Hollywood with the same name selling pianos and other string instruments and accessories, restoring pianos, and offering not only music lessons but recitals, became a natural extension of the teaching aspect.
 Bob moved up to the Ventura County area in 1997, with Westlake Piano, Santa Barbara Piano, and the Piano Outlet.
-In April of 2011, we briefly expanded into the Central Coast region of California, opening a second store in Nipomo, just north of Santa Maria, until losing our lease and leaving us with our current Oxnard store location.
+In April of 2011, he briefly expanded into the Central Coast region of California, opening a second store in Nipomo, just north of Santa Maria, until he decided to re-structure and stick with one store location.

 The Piano Outlet Company specializes in selling excellent quality pianos – new grand and vertical (upright) pianos – and in reconditioning and selling used grand and vertical pianos, all at reasonable prices.
 We also carry new digital pianos and keyboards for those customers who need something smaller and more portable than an acoustic piano.
 At any given time, we have between 150 to 200 new, used, and vintage pianos available in our showrooms.